-(3) The amenities and services fee is payable to the Senate by each student, except a student exempted from doing so, or made ineligible to do so, by Statute.

-(4) The Senate shall pay to the Guild a percentage of the amenities and services fees collected that is not less than the percentage of students that are members of the Guild.

-(5) Despite subsection (4), and regardless of the number of students who are members of the Guild, the percentage of the amenities and services fees paid to the Guild must exceed 50% of those fees.
+(a) prescribe the procedures to be followed in setting that fee;

+(b) prescribe the persons by whom the fee is payable, and exempt or provide for the exemption of persons or classes of persons from payment of the fee;

+(c) provide for different levels of the fee to be payable by different classes of persons;

+(d) provide for the reduction, waiver or refund, in whole or in part, of the fee;

+(e) prescribe terms and conditions on which any amount of the total fees collected is to be paid to the Student Guild, including conditions to be met before some or all of the amount may be paid to the Student Guild;

-(6) The part of the amenities and services fees not paid to the Guild is to be spent on student amenities and services in a manner determined by the Senate after consultation with the Guild.
+(f) provide for the Senate to decide how the amount of the total fees collected (after deducting the amount that is paid to the Student Guild) is to be spent, after consultation by the Senate with the Student Guild.

+(2) This section does not limit section 31.

+(3) The Senate must pay to the Student Guild an amount that is not less than 50% of the total amount of the annual amenities and services fees collected.

+(4) This section overrides section 38.

-[Section 28A inserted by No. 44 of 2002 s.
-17.]
+[Section 28A inserted by No. 32 of 2016 s.
+160.]

 28B.
 Senate to include detail in Statute

-(1) The Senate shall specify, by Statute, the broad categories of amenities and services to which the Guild may apply the fees paid to it.
+(1) The Senate shall specify, by Statute, the broad categories of amenities and services to which the Student Guild may apply the fees paid to it.

-(2) The Senate shall prescribe, by Statute, the processes for determining the broad categories of amenities and services to which the Guild may apply the fees.
+(2) The Senate shall prescribe, by Statute, the processes for determining the broad categories of amenities and services to which the Student Guild may apply the fees.

-(3) The Senate shall prescribe, by Statute, the measures by which the Guild is to account for the fees received, and those measures shall include —
+(3) The Senate shall prescribe, by Statute, the measures by which the Student Guild is to account for the fees received, and those measures shall include —

-(a) a requirement that the annual financial statements of the Guild are to be audited by an independent external auditor whose appointment requires Senate approval; and
+(a) a requirement that the annual financial statements of the Student Guild are to be audited by an independent external auditor whose appointment requires Senate approval; and

-(b) a requirement for the Guild to provide a copy of each audited balance sheet, and an annual statement of the Guild’s income and expenditure, to the Senate.
+(b) a requirement for the Student Guild to provide a copy of each audited balance sheet, and an annual statement of the Student Guild’s income and expenditure, to the Senate.

 [Section 28B inserted by No. 44 of 2002 s.
-17.]
+17; amended by No. 32 of 2016 s.
+161.]

 Part 6 — Instruction, degrees, examination